openworkload/swm-core/README.md

 ## Introduction

 [This](https://github.com/skyworkflows/swm-core) is a core component of the Sky Port (SP) project.
 SP is an universal bus between user software and compute resources.
-This can be considered as a transportation layer between workload producers and compute resource providers.
+It can also be considered as a transportation layer between workload producers and compute resource providers.
 Sky Port makes it easy to connect user software to different cloud resources.

 ## Design

 Terminology:

 * Sky Workload Manager: predecessor of SP.
-It was designed to controle a large number of HPC clusters and was smoothly transformed to SP.
+It was designed to control a large number of HPC clusters and was smoothly transformed to SP.
-* Remote Site: remote computing system where user jobs run.
-It can be either cloud or on-premise cluster (depending on the connected gate).
+* Remote Site: remote computing system where user's jobs run.
+It can be either cloud or on-premises cluster (depending on the connected gate).
 * swm: service that runs in a background on the user’s desktop and performs all required operations on remote sites.
 * Terminal: user software that can connect to swm, submits jobs, retrieves current jobs status, displays the information.
 For the user the terminal is an interface to remote sites where his jobs run.
-The user should not really care that the terminal connects to swm, not to the remote sites directly.
+The user should not really care that the terminal connects to swm and not to the remote sites directly.
 * Gate: a plugin for swm that is in charge of all communications with one particular remote site.